lineCode/UnrealEasyCamera/Docs/ManualsOfEasyCamera.md

 4. Now you can enjoy your nice animated camera.
    ![](Pics/gifs/animatedcamera.gif)

-If you want to animate FOV as well, you can create a new attribute curve attacked to the dummy bone in your DCC software.
-This attribute curve should be of float type and its name contains "FOV".
+If you want to animate FOV as well, you can create a new attribute curve attacked to the dummy bone "root" in your DCC software.
+This attribute curve **MUST** be of float type and its name **contains "FOV"**.
 Refer to [Animation Attributes](https://docs.unrealengine.com/5.1/en-US/fbx-attributes-in-unreal-engine/) to learn the way you import animation attributes.

 After you successfully import the attribute, you will see an additional track is added below the `Attributes` section.
-Once again, you should make the attribute name contain "FOV", otherwise it will not be detected and becomes unavailing.
+Once again, you should make the attribute name contain "FOV", otherwise it will not be detected and becomes useless.

 ![](Pics/AdvancedUses/attribute.png)